HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Experiments

 \section{Experiments}

-In this section, we explore both synthetic, real, and remote datasets being corrupted by mixed noise.
+In this section, we explore synthetic datasets that are corrupted by mixed noise, real datasets, and remote datasets.
 We extensively assess our proposed HSDM and conduct experiments to analyze its efficacy thoroughly.